bradleyswilson/governance_deforestation/README.md

 # What's Governance Got to Do With It?
-Code to reproduce the analysis described in PLOS One manuscript XXX:
+This repository contains a model script that reproduces the analysis described in PLOS One manuscript XXX.
+The required data file is provided in the data directory.

+All R code was written and tested on R version 3.6.0.